KDE/documentation-docs-kdenlive-org/effects_and_filters/lists/video_effects_list.rst

      - Denoise frames using 3D FFT (frequency domain filtering) (|avfilter.fftdnoiz|)
    * - :doc:`/effects_and_filters/video_effects/alpha_mask_keying/alpha_gradient`
      - |linux|\ |appimage|\ |windows|\ |apple|
-     - Alpha, Mask and Keying
+     - Alpha, Mask, and Keying
      - Fill the alpha channel with the specified gradient (|frei0r.alphagrad|)
    * - :doc:`/effects_and_filters/video_effects/alpha_mask_keying/alpha_operations`
      - |linux|\ |appimage|\ |windows|\ |apple|
-     - Alpha, Mask and Keying
+     - Alpha, Mask, and Keying
      - Display and manipulation of the alpha channel (|frei0r.alpha0ps|)
    * - :doc:`/effects_and_filters/video_effects/alpha_mask_keying/alpha_shapes`
      - |linux|\ |appimage|\ |windows|\ |apple|
-     - Alpha, Mask and Keying
+     - Alpha, Mask, and Keying
      - Draws simple shapes into the alpha channel (|frei0r.alphaspot|)
    * - :doc:`/effects_and_filters/video_effects/alpha_mask_keying/alpha_shapes_mask`
      - |linux|\ |appimage|\ |windows|\ |apple|
-     - Alpha, Mask and Keying
+     - Alpha, Mask, and Keying
      - This filter takes a snapshot of the frame before it draws simple shapes into the alpha channel.
 Use it together with the mask_apply effect, that uses a transition to composite the current frame's image over the snapshot.
 The typical use case is to add effects in the following sequence: this effect, zero or more effects, mask_apply. (|mask_start|)
    * - :doc:`/effects_and_filters/video_effects/alpha_mask_keying/alpha_strobing`
      - |linux|\ |appimage|\ |windows|\ |apple|
-     - Alpha, Mask and Keying
+     - Alpha, Mask, and Keying
      - Strobes the alpha channel to 0.
 Many other filters overwrite the alpha channel, in that case this needs to be last (|strobe|)
    * - :doc:`/effects_and_filters/video_effects/misc/alphaextract`
      - |appimage|\ |windows|\ |apple|